 In winter, all singing is in the tops of the trees. ~ Mary Oliver

 Here’s a tasty salad that we’ve been enjoying off and on through the years.
 It is festive, hearty, and full of great flavor- Beet, Lentil, and Spinach Salad with Pomegranate Dressing.
-Crumbled goat cheese and maple glazed walnuts add a nice richness and the flavors complement each other well.
+Crumbled goat cheese and maple glazed walnuts add a nice richness and the flavors compliment each other well.
 The punchy Pomegranate Dressing is bright and flavorful and fun and unique.

 It is easiest to make this salad in stages- cooking the beets and lentils ahead and making the dressing ahead.
 Then it all comes together quickly.